 And then, the rightful outrage began from virtually all corners of conservative Christianity.
-First, Jeff Maples about it.
+First, RC about it.
 Then Tony Miano wrote about it over at Cross Encounters.
 Then Seth Dunn wrote about it.
 Then Joel McDurmon wrote about it over at American Vision.
 Steven Wedgeworth wrote about it over at Calvinist International.
 Anne Kennedy responded to Prior over at Patheos.

 The article has been revised several times.
 Currently, after the now-infamous statement, a parenthetical clarification has been added.

 Ironically, this clarification was added right above a paragraph lecturing eloquently on the importance of word choice, discussing the “raison-d’être” (doesn’t that sound smart?) of language.
 Hmmm.
 I guess the teacher would have to give herself an F because she really, really failed at communication there.